varocketry/guitar-mastery-hub/public/lessons/lesson_037_chord_inversions_voice_leading.md

 ---

-## 📖 SECTION 1: UNDERSTANDING CHORD INVERSIONS
+## ðŸ“– SECTION 1: UNDERSTANDING CHORD INVERSIONS

 ### What Is a Chord Inversion?